 Bank branches began receiving the brick-and-mortar title, because that’s what they were quite literally made of.
 While this terminology only became necessary due to the rise of web-based banks, branches still exist all over the country.
 However, according to the Wall Street Journal, there has been a sharp nationwide rise in the number of branches being closed by banks.
-In fact, the report highlights that banks such as Capital One and SunTrust shut down 32% and 22% of their branches, respectively, from mid-2012 to mid-2017.
+In fact, the report highlights that banks such as Capital One shut down 32% of its branches from mid-2012 to mid-2017.

 In its most basic form, banking has been around for thousands of years, with historians crediting the Mesopotamians, Sumerians, Babylonians and other ancient cultures with this financial advancement.
 Branches, or institutions similar to them, didn’t begin appearing until the Roman Empire’s reign, though.
 From then on, bank branches popped up around the world, most notably in Italy, England and the U.S.